clearlinux/swupd-client/docs/swupd.1.rst

         ``Warning``: This operation is dangerous and must be used with care since it can remove many unexpected bundles.

+--orphans       Removes all orphaned bundles.
+Orphan bundles are those that are no
+        longer required by any of the tracked bundles.

+        ``Warning``: This operation is dangerous and must be used with care since it can remove many unexpected bundles.

 bundle-list
 -----------